Hazz223/pi-docker-files/jessie-oracle/README.md

 # Jessie-Oracle JDK 8
-Image for Oracle JDK 8 for the Raspberry Pi.
-This will pull whatever is latest within the Package Manager.
+DockerFile  for Oracle JDK 8 for the Raspberry Pi.
+This image will install the JDK 8 from the package manager.
+It will also install curl, to enable health check.